 College life can be a little tough on us when it interferes with our time management, social events, church functions, and especially bank accounts.
-College is a great investment into our futures and our growth/development into who we are, but I believe that there are ways to save money and be more savvy in our spending to reduce the amount of debt that most college students inevitably accumulate in those years.
-The bible is our road map to heaven, daily life, and what God speaks to us through.
-So it is only fitting that we turn there for financial advice along with any other advice we may need.
-What does the bible have to say about our finances?
+College is a great investment into our futures and our growth/development into who we are, but I believe that there are ways to save money and be savvier in our spending to reduce the amount of debt that most college students inevitably accumulate in those years.
+The Bible is our roadmap to heaven and daily life, and it’s what God uses to speak to us.
+So it is only fitting that we turn there for financial advice as well as any other advice we may need.
+What does the Bible have to say about our finances?

-Throughout the bible, it is often mentioned that we are expected to be wise stewards of what has been given to us.
-Whether you have 1 talent or 5 talents, $100 or a $1 million, what you do with that money and where it goes determines how blessed you will be.
-I have compiled 10 tips to help the college student organize their finances:
+Throughout the Bible, we see we are expected to be wise stewards of what has been given to us.
+Whether you have 1 talent or 5 talents, $100 or $1 million, what you do with that money and where it goes determines how blessed you will be.
+With that in mind, I have compiled 10 tips to help the college student organize their finances:

-- Give your tithes and offerings first – tithes and offerings belong to God from the get go.
-Giving those back first thing is essential in making sure that the 90% you keep is blessed and you are blessing others in the process as well.
+- Give your tithes and offerings first.
+Tithes and offerings belong to God from the get-go.
+Giving those back first is essential in making sure that the 90% you keep is blessed and that you are blessing others in the process as well.

-- Pay Yourself – one of the hardest words to incorporate into our daily spending plan is “savings”.
-It’s not the funnest thing to do, but VERY important.
-Make it a habit by setting aside a certain amount from each paycheck and think of it as you paying your future self.
-Most banks have a function you can set up for an immediate withdrawal from your checking to you savings account every week or month.
+- Pay yourself.
+One of the hardest words to incorporate into our daily spending plan is “savings.”
+It’s not the most fun thing to do, but it’s VERY important.
+Make it a habit by setting aside a certain amount from each paycheck, and think of it as you paying your future self.
+Most banks have a function you can set up for an immediate withdrawal from your checking to your savings account every week or month.
 Saving a small amount each week will add up in the long run and allow you to have a cushion for emergencies.

-- Have a “Spending Plan” – The word budget has so many negative connotations and all I can think about are the restrictions that go along with that word.
-Instead, opt to call it a “spending plan” (it sounds SO much better in my ears).
+- Have a spending plan.
+The word budget has so many negative connotations, and all I can think about are the restrictions that go along with that word.
+Instead, opt to call it a “spending plan” (it sounds SO much better to my ears).
 There are many online resources you can find to help you evaluate the ins and outs of your spending and help you determine where your money is going.
 Once you see it on paper, it is easier to adjust the areas you want to change.

-- Get Organized – It is important to pay your bills on time.
+- Get organized.
+It is important to pay your bills on time.
 Having a planner or calendar set up with reminders of when each bill is due is a great way to stay organized and make sure that nothing escapes your notice and goes unpaid.
-Juggling a full schedule of classes and work may cause some things to slip your attention to write it all down!
+Juggling a full schedule of classes and work may cause some things to slip your attention, so write it all down.

-- Stay Away From the Mall – simply getting yourself out of temptations way will keep your wallet in much better conditions.
-J If you are saving or know you don’t have much to spend, avoid the stores that you will be tempted to buy from and occupy yourself elsewhere.
+- Stay away from the mall.
+Simply getting yourself out of temptation’s way will keep your wallet in much better conditions.
+If you are saving or know you don’t have much to spend, avoid the stores that you will be tempted to buy from, and occupy yourself elsewhere.